Releem/mysqlconfigurer/README.md

-# MySQL configurer
+# Releem MySQLConfigurer

 [![Build Status - Master](https://travis-ci.com/releem/mysqlconfigurer.svg?branch=master)](https://travis-ci.com/releem/mysqlconfigurer)

 ## Description
-**MySQL Configurer** is a script and online service to assist you prepare performance optimized configuration of your MySQL server based on the MySQLTuner report (MySQL status and system information).
-The service analyzes the MySQLTuner report, MySQL status and system information of your server and provides settings recommendations in the form of a MySQL configuration file.
+**MySQLConfigurer** is a script that will assist you prepare performance optimized configuration of your MySQL server based on the MySQLTuner report (MySQL status and system information).
+**Releem** is an online service for automatic optimization MySQL configuration to improve performance and reduce costs.
+Releem analyzes the MySQLTuner report, MySQL status and system information of your server and provides settings recommendations in the form of a MySQL configuration file.

 ## Features
 - Fully automated MySQL performance optimized configuration creation.
-- **MySQL configurer** recommended configuration deliver a [30% boost](#Tests) to MySQL performance compare to the default configuration.
+- **MySQLConfigurer** recommended configuration deliver a [30% boost](#Tests) to MySQL performance compare to the default configuration.
-- **MySQL Configurer** supports 19 parameters of MySQL/Percona/MariaDB server.
+- **MySQLConfigurer** supports 19 parameters of MySQL/Percona/MariaDB server.
-- With **MySQL Configurer** you could prepare configuration file for your MySQL server just in [60 seconds](https://youtu.be/QluJpSl6dGk).
+- With **MySQLConfigurer** you could prepare configuration file for your MySQL server just in [60 seconds](https://youtu.be/QluJpSl6dGk).
-- You could use **MySQL Configurer** for getting the recommended values for your server and insert in your configuration.
+- You could use **MySQLConfigurer** for getting the recommended values for your server and insert in your configuration.

 ## Warning
 **Always** test recommended configuration on staging environments, and **always** keep in mind that improvements in one area can **negatively** affect MySQL in other areas.